The information on this page will help you to make a safe and accurate diagnosis of Chronic Obstructive Pulmonary Disease (COPD).

 Clinical assessment - what to ask

-Taking time to do this will help you plan treatment that will be the most effective for them, and thereby reduce their risk of an exacerbation.
+Taking the time to do this will help you plan treatment that will be the most effective for them, and thereby reduce their risk of a flare up.

-Use the guide below to structure your clinical-history-taking.
-Alongside each question is the rationale for why that question is important, and some suggestions for additional actions you can take to support your diagnosis.
+Use the guide below to structure your clinical history taking.
+Alongside each question is the rationale for why it is important, along with suggestions for additional actions you can take to support your diagnosis.
 The more detail you can gather at this stage, the easier your future management will be!

 Questions to ask your patient Why this question matters